hleclerc/Hpipe/README.md

 # A word on performance

 Hpipe is made from the ground for performance.
-Here are some illustrations for some specific optimizations:
+Here are some illustrations:

 ## Training

-Training data can be used by hpipe to transform the instruction graph before code generation.
-In particular, it enables to automatically decompose the tests, to minimize the average number of tests and branch mispredictions.
+Training data can be used by hpipe to transform the instruction graph before the code generation.
+It enables in particular to automatically decompose the tests, in order to minimize the average number of tests and branch mispredictions.

 Let's consider the following declaration: